Kitsap County Domestic Violence Lawyer

 When you're facing serious charges, you need serious defense, and at Glisson & Morris, we provide just that.
 We know the consequences a conviction can have.
 That is why, when we take on a case, we get started right away to build a compelling strategy.
 Although the prosecution might have evidence to support their case, it might not be strong, and we will examine every detail of your circumstances to identify holes and challenge your charges.

-In Washington, a person commits domestic violence when they engage in abusive behavior against their family or household member or intimate partner.
+In Washington, a person commits domestic violence when they engage in abusive behavior against their family or household member, or intimate partner.
 Although the abuse could be physical, such as punching, kicking, or shoving, it could also be mental.

 The law specifically states that an offense is elevated to the level of domestic violence when a crime is committed against a family or household member or intimate partner.
 But how are these defined in Washington?